 Another situation where you may need to determine if a vehicle is insured is after an accident, but this information isn’t public.

-“Due to privacy laws, it is very unusual for any state to have a list of drivers and their associated auto insurance status.
+Note that, due to privacy laws, “it is very unusual for any state to have a list of drivers and their associated auto insurance status.
 If in a wreck, you can ask the other driver at the site of the wreck for a picture of their insurance info,” says James Brau, Joel C. Peterson professor of finance at Brigham Young University.
 “If the person refuses to show their insurance info you can call the police to the scene and have them ask for it.
 In some states, the DMV or insurance bureau may be willing to provide the information in the case of a wreck.”

-Getting the other driver’s insurance information is essential if you’re involved in an accident.
+Again, getting the other driver’s insurance information is essential if you’re involved in an accident.
 Here are a few tips on what information to gather after an accident.

 File a police report